-- Eliminate income contingent repayment plan for an income-based repayment plan titled the Repayment Assistance Plan. - The Secretary of Education is to transition borrowers who are in or in forbearance for an income contingent repayment plan to the Repayment Assistance Plan. - Students would be automatically enrolled in the Standard repayment plan if they do not select a plan.
-These borrowers can transition into the Repayment Assistance plan. - The Standard Repayment Plan features: - A fixed monthly repayment amount over one of the following fixed repayment periods:
+- Eliminate income contingent repayment plans for an income-based repayment plan titled the Repayment Assistance Plan. - The Secretary of Education is to transition borrowers who are in repayment or in forbearance for an income contingent repayment plan to the Repayment Assistance Plan, income-based repayment plan authorized by law or any other repayment plan authorized by the Higher Education Act. - Students in a former income-contingent plan who do not make a selection will be placed in the Repayment Assistance Plan if eligible or another income-based repayment plan if not eligible for the Repayment Assistance Plan. - Students would be automatically enrolled in the Standard repayment plan if they do not select a plan.
+These borrowers can transition into the Repayment Assistance plan. - For students who borrow after July 1, 2026, only the Repayment Assistance Plan and Standard Repayment Plan will be available. - The Standard Repayment Plan features: - A fixed monthly repayment amount over one of the following fixed repayment periods: